pranay1603/Linux-Automation/README.md

 5)We have provided 18 basic linux commands you can run by just in one click

-6) AWS services you can perform without going in AWS console
+6)AWS services you can perform without going in AWS console